-The iPhone 5 arrived late last year with a number of new features.
-It’s both thinner and lighter than its predecessor, it’s faster, and it has an improved camera.
+A new iPhone always come with a number of new features.
+It’s usually both thinner and lighter than its predecessor, it’s faster, and it has an improved camera.

-But one of its smaller, lesser talked about features is the fact that it can snap photos while the phone is in video mode.
+One of the iPhone’s smaller, lesser talked about features is the fact that it can snap photos while the phone is recording a video.
 Of course, a lot of you probably already know about this.
-But for those that don’t, we’ll show you how right after the break…
+But for those that don’t, we’ll show you how.

 As you’d expect, it’s extremely simple.
-All you have to do is open up your camera app, switch to video mode, and start recording.
-After a second or two, you should see a camera icon pop up in one of the corners (depends on iPhone’s orientation).
+All you have to do is open up your Camera app, switch to video mode, and start recording.
+You should then see a camera icon pop up in one of the corners (depends on iPhone’s orientation).

 Sure, there’s nothing ground-breaking here.
 But if you didn’t know, now you know.